7 Types of Organizational Structures +Examples

 Centralized organizational structure

-As has been said, in a centralized organizational structure, decisions are made by top managers and are distributed down the chain of command.
+In a centralized organizational structure, decisions are made by high-level managers and are distributed down the chain of command.

 Decentralized organizational structure